Sejo of Joseon

-Sejo (7 November 1417 – 23 September 1468), personal name Yi Yu, sometimes known as Grand Prince Suyang, was the seventh monarch of the Joseon dynasty of Korea.
-He was the second son of Sejong the Great and the uncle of King Danjong, against whom he led a coup d'état in 1453.
-After seizing power he killed rivals, including his brother, Grand Prince Anpyeong.
-During his reign, he strengthened the monarchy, reformed administration, suppressed rebellions, and led campaigns against the Jurchens.
-He revised land laws, promoted literature, and established court music.
-His Grand Code for State Administration became Joseon's foundational legal framework.
+Sejo (11 November 1417 – 2 October 1468), (Note: In the Korean calendar (lunisolar), he was born on the 24th day of the 9th lunar month and died on the 8th day of the 9th lunar month.) personal name Yi Yu, sometimes known as Grand Prince Suyang, was the seventh monarch of Joseon.
+He was the second son of Sejong the Great and the uncle of King Danjong, whom he forced to abdicate in 1455, after having previously led a coup d'état against him two years earlier.
+In his quest to seize power he ruthlessly killed rivals, including his younger brothers, Grand Prince Anpyeong and Grand Prince Geumseong.
+However, during his reign, he reformed administration, led campaigns against the Jurchens, revised land laws, promoted literature, and established court music.
+His Kyŏngguk Taejŏn (State Code) became Joseon's foundational legal framework.

 Biography

 Early life

-Born in 1417 as the fourth child and second son of Grand Prince Chungnyeong (future King Sejong) by his primary wife, Lady Sim of the Cheongsong Sim clan (future Queen Soheon), he showed great ability at archery, horse riding and martial arts, and was also a brilliant military commander, though he never went to the battlefront himself.
+Born on 11 November 1417 as the fourth child and second son of Grand Prince Chungnyeong (future King Sejong) by his primary wife, Grand Princess Consort of Samhan State (future Queen Soheon), he showed great ability at archery, horse riding and martial arts, and was also a brilliant military commander, though he never went to the battlefront himself.
 He also possessed musical talent, which delighted his father, who claimed that the prince could achieve many great things if he put his mind to it.

+On 6 June 1428, during King Sejong’s 10th year of reign, he received the title Grand Prince Jinpyeong.
+That same year on 13 October, he married Lady Yun (the future Queen Jeonghui), the youngest daughter of Yun Beon who was Deputy Director of Military Armaments.

+On 27 June 1433, his title changed to Grand Prince Hampyeong, but Grand Prince Hamheung was alternately used as well.
+On 1 July, his title changed again to Grand Prince Jinyang as there were concerns of the previous title being confused with Hampyeong-hyeon in Jeolla Province.

-In 1428, he received the title Grand Prince Suyang by which he is better known.
+In 1445, his title was lastly changed to Grand Prince Suyang, by which he is commonly known as.